React

 Conclusion

 Don’t fret if some of the terms covered in the lesson don’t make sense yet.
 What’s crucial right now is knowing how to use keys effectively in React.
-As mentioned earlier, the more you learn about React, that’s when you will realize why keys are so important.
+As mentioned earlier, the more you learn about React, the more you will understand the importance of keys.
 Furthermore, using keys is not limited to rendering lists.
 You might encounter use cases where keys are needed, we’ll leave that for you to discover.

 Assignment